-In the context of child custody cases, focusing on the child's "best interest" means that all custody and visitation discussions and decisions are made with the ultimate goal of fostering and encouraging the child's happiness, security, mental health, and emotional development into young adulthood.
-Generally speaking, it is often in the child's best interest to maintain a close and loving relationship with both parents, but the practicalities of promoting and maintaining such relationships can be the main challenge in resolving a child custody dispute.
+In the context of child custody cases, focusing on the child's "best interests" means that all custody and visitation discussions and decisions are made with the ultimate goal of fostering and encouraging the child's happiness, security, mental health, and emotional development into young adulthood.
+Generally speaking, it's often in the child's best interests to maintain a close and loving relationship with both parents, but the practicalities of promoting and maintaining such relationships can be the main challenge in resolving a child custody dispute.

-In any custody conflict it is crucial that you not lose sight of the importance of making decisions in the best interest of your children.
-The choices you make now (or the decisions a court makes for you) will affect your children's development, as well as your relationship with them, in a number of crucial ways for years to come.
+In any custody conflict it's crucial that you not lose sight of the importance of making decisions in the best interests of your children.
+The choices you make now (or the decisions a court makes for you) will affect your child's development, as well as your relationship with them, in a number of crucial ways for years to come.

-Although the "best interest" standard can be hard to define in some situations, some factors are common in "best interest" analyses in most custody situations:
+Although the best interests standard can be hard to define in some situations, there are some common factors that are part of this analysis in most custody situations, such as the following: